HKawale/hello-world/README.md

 2. **Age**: 29
 3. **Occupation**: Technical Writer
 4. **Current Hobby**: Film photography
-5. *This is not end of the file.
+*This is not end of the file.
 Updates are coming soon.*
+##Professional information
+1. **Software proficiency**
+    - MS word
+    - Adobe Framemaker